 Stronger Together Networking Series

-The Stronger Together program is comprised of two types of learning experiences, Learning Collaboratives and informal discussion Sessions.
+The Stronger Together program is comprised of two types of learning experiences, Learning Collaboratives and informal discussion / networking Sessions.
 See descriptions below.

 Learning Collaboratives are multi-session workshops that bring together teams of peers representing different land trusts to study a topic of common interest and support one in applying lessons learned to set and advance objectives for their respective organizations.
 Participating land trusts are asked to send at least two staff or board members to participate and commit to attend all sessions.